We are open and COVID-19 SECURE. Click here to find out more

 Ultrasound diagnostics help to provide us with a wider range of technology to identify such conditions as lameness, joint, tendon and ligament problems.

-We are also able to use ultrasound to evaluate reproductive cycles and confirm & monitor pregnancies in mares.
 Almost any part of the body can be scanned using ultrasound, bones being one of the exceptions as the tissues are too dense.

 Portable radiography equipment means we are able to take x-ray images in the field assisting us to diagnose a variety of conditions including lameness.